felis/USB_Host_Shield_2.0/WiiCameraReadme.md

 * Report sensitivity mode: 00 00 00 00 00 00 90 00 41	 40 00	 Suggested by inio (high sensitivity)
 * Data Format: Extended mode (0x03).
 Full mode is not working yet.
 The output reports 0x3e and 0x3f need tampering with
 	* In this mode the camera outputs x and y corridinates and a size dimension for the 4 brightest points.

-__CURRENTLY, CODE IS ONLY WRITTEN FOR THE 2 BRIGHTEST POINTS__

 Again, read through <http://wiibrew.org/wiki/Wiimote#IR_Camera> to get an understanding of the camera and its settings.